 Here’s a selection of clips to demonstrate the SX720 HS’s video performance in various conditions.

 Canon PowerShot SX720 HS shooting experience The PowerShot SX720 HS is comfortable to hold and, at wider focal lengths, framing and shooting is something you really don’t have to think about too much.
 The challenges, as with any compact super-zoom, come when you zoom into longer focal lengths.
-Then it becomes more difficult to keep the camera steady to avoid camera shake, but also to keep your subject in the frame, especialy if it’s alive and moving about.
+Then it becomes more difficult to keep the camera steady to avoid camera shake, but also to keep your subject in the frame, especially if it’s alive and moving about.
 With only the screen to compose your images and with a longer zoom than the viewfinder equipped Lumix TZ80 / ZS60, this is something you really need to think about if you’re hoping to get, say, great wildlife or sports shots.